openpacemaker

 /breakdown [weeks]

-Time-in-zone breakdown across the last N weeks, calculated from second-by-second Strava heart rate streams — not lap averages.
+Time-in-zone breakdown across the last N weeks, from second-by-second Strava heart-rate streams.

 /breakdown 6